-The common materials used in disposable cutlery are:
+The common materials used in these disposable cutlery are:

 These plates are lightweight and styrofoam is very soft compared to tougher plastics, which do not break as easily.
 They cost around Rs.
 0.5 per plate.
 Hot foods, oily foods, acids and alcohol cause Styrofoam food containers to partially break down, leaching styrene into whatever food the container is holding.

-One side of the plate is made of cardboard and the other side is covered with a thin plastic film that prevents Their cost ranges between Rs.
+One side of the plate is made of cardboard and the other side is covered with a thin plastic film that prevents any leakage or spillage from happening.
+Their cost ranges between Rs.
 0.3 to Rs.
 1.5 per plate depending on the complexity and number of compartments.